“SR 2xsci 10, 11. JHCTY online MV Calc 12 fits w/Hutch internship. Supp: Hutch MD a rare gem.”

 Focus on showing personality and likability.
 A lot of the process comes down to whether the reader likes you.
 If you’re smart enough, admissions officers should see this in your scores and grades, even though these are intensely flawed measures.

-At H&C Education Consulting, our advisors include students accepted to top tier schools and Ivy League Admission Officers who will help you through writing your application and make sure you communicate the right messages for the best chance at getting into your top choice schools.
+At H&C Education Consulting, our admissions consultants include students accepted to top tier schools and Ivy League Admission Officers who will help you through writing your application and make sure you communicate the right messages for the best chance at getting into your top choice schools.
 Sign up for a free consultation here!